 - A minimum 3.0 out of a 4.0 cumulative GPA

 - Legally authorized to work in the U.S. on a full-time basis and does not require sponsorship in the future for an employment visa

 - Participants must be able to participate full time (40 hours/week) as part of our intern cohort:

 - Monday, June 5 – Friday, August 18

 Nice to Haves:

-- Knowledge of one or more of the following technologies: CAD: SolidWorks/Autocad or equivalent, Minitab, and/or MATLAB
+- Knowledge of one or more of the following technologies: Python, SQL, C/C++, Gitlab, MATLAB, and/or AWS

 - Prior work on projects in a team environment